-Nigeria is endowed with a variety of flora and fauna species, including charismatic mammals such as Cross River Gorilla (Gorilla gorilla diehli) (Oates et al. 2008b), the West African chimpanzee (Pan troglodytes verus (Humle et al. 2008), the African bush elephant Loxodonta Africana) (Blanc 2008), white-bellied pangolin (Phataginus tricuspis) (Waterman et al., 2014), and beautiful avian species such as crowned eagle (Stephanoaetus coronatus) (Bird Life International, 2012a) and Ibadan malimbe (Malimbus ibadanensis) (Bird Life International, 2012b).
-However, biodiversity research and conservation efforts made during the last fifty years or so have mostly focused on the fauna that in habait southeastern regions further east of Lagos, north, south, or in the Niger Delta, or near the Cameroon border (Luiselli et al., 2015).
-This is partly because human population densities are lower and forests are denser in these regions.
-For this reason, our knowledge of the fauna of southwestern Nigeria west of Lagos is deficient (Koyenikan, 2004).

-Birds are among the best monitors of environmental changes and have been used to evaluate the environment throughout the history as "biomonitors" and; the changes in their population, behavior patterns and reproductive ability have most often been used to examine the long term affects of habitat fragmentation.
-Hence they are the good indicators of ecological status of any given ecosystem (Oates, 2008a).
+Introduction Nigeria is endowed with a variety of flora and fauna species, including charismatic mammals such as Cross River Gorilla (Gorilla gorilla diehli) (Oates et al. 2008b), the West African chimpanzee (Pan troglodytes verus (Humle et al. 2008), the African bush elephant Loxodonta Africana) (Blanc 2008), white-bellied pangolin (Phataginus tricuspis) (Waterman et al. 2014), and beautiful avian species such as crowned eagle (Stephanoaetus coronatus) (BirdLife International 2012a) and Ibadan malimbe (Malimbus ibadanensis) (BirdLife International 2012b).
+However, biodiversity research and conservation efforts made during the last fifty years have mostly focused on the fauna that in habait southeastern regions further east of Lagos, north, south, or in the Niger Delta near the Cameroon border (Luiselli et al. 2015).
+This is partly because human population densities are lower, and forests are denser in these regions.
+For this reason, our knowledge of the fauna of south-western Nigeria west of Lagos is deficient (Koyenikan 2004).
+Birds are among the best monitors of environmental changes and have been used to evaluate the environment throughout history as biomonitors and; the changes in their population, behavior patterns and reproductive ability have most often been used to examine the long-term effects of habitat fragmentation.
+Hence they are good indicators of the ecological status of any given ecosystem (Oates 2008a).
 Forests attract a large number of avifauna because of the habitat suitability for most of them.
-This especially include the birds that are associated with the vegetation and for most, the existence of trees is vital to their life cycle.
-Birds show different levels of interest to various stands depending on the age of the stands.

-The bird species composition is highly related to the forest's vegetation structure.
-The diversity of birds, and in particular the native species, is positively correlated with increasing structural complexity of the vegetation.
-Also a seasonal change in species diversity of birds occurs in forests due to their foraging behaviour (Oates, 2008d).
-The present study was undertaken to assess the pattern of distribution and diversity of avifauna species abundance and diversity in Akure Forest reserve southwestern Nigeria.
-This limited studies in Nigeria confirm that much more research needs to be carried out on tropical farmland biodiversity and these has great potential to contribute to maintaining the populations of common and rare bird species through the well-informed management of agricultural development in Nigeria.
+This mainly includes the birds associated with the vegetation, and for most, trees' existence is vital to their life cycle.
+Birds show different levels of interest in various stands depending on the age of the stands.
+The bird species composition is positively related to the forest's vegetation structure.
+The diversity of birds and the native species is positively correlated with the vegetation's increasing structural complexity.
+Also, a seasonal change in species diversity of birds occurs in forests due to their foraging behavior (Oates 2008d).
+The present study was undertaken to assess the distribution and diversity of avifauna species abundance and diversity in Akure Forest reserve south-western Nigeria.
+These limited studies in Nigeria confirm that much more research needs to be carried out on tropical farmland biodiversity, and these have great potential to contribute to maintaining the populations of common and rare bird species through the well-informed management of agricultural development in Nigeria.
 The study areas are hotspots for birds in Africa as recorded by International Birdlife Fact.
-Hence, this research work will provide baseline information that will be of immense important to other researchers in management of birds
+Hence, this research work will provide baseline information that will be of immense importance to other researchers in the management of birds Materials and methods Study Area